Idiom Understanding as a Tool to Measure the Dialect Gap¶

 |---|---|

-| Models performing significantly worse on the dialect | 65.77% |
+| Proportion of models performing significantly worse on dialect | 65.77% |

-| Models performing significantly better on the dialect | 9.0% |
+| Proportion of models performing significantly better on dialect | 9.0% |

-| Models showing no significant difference | 25.23% |
+| Proportion of models with no significant difference | 25.23% |

-| Average accuracy on standard French | Higher (baseline) |
+| Average Accuracy on Standard French | High (Baseline) |

-| Average accuracy on Quebec French | Significantly lower than standard French |
+| Average Accuracy on Quebec French | Significantly lower than Standard French |

 Ablation Study¶

-| Analysis Dimension | Finding |
+| Analysis Dimension | Findings |

 |---|---|

-| Model scale | Larger models exhibit smaller dialect gaps, though the gap is not eliminated |
+| Model Scale | Larger models have smaller dialect gaps but do not eliminate them |

-| Idiom type | Culturally specific idioms show the largest gap |
+| Idiom Type | Culture-specific idioms show the largest gap |

-| QFrCoRT vs QFrCoRE | Single-word and phrase-level dialect gaps are consistent |
+| QFrCoRT vs QFrCoRE | Word-level and phrase-level dialect gaps are consistent |

 Key Findings¶